About PXF Filter Pushdown

 - You enable external table filter pushdown by setting the

 - The Greenplum Database protocol that you use to access external data source must support filter pushdown.
 The

 - The external data source that you are accessing must support pushdown.
 For example, HBase and Hive support pushdown.

 For queries on external tables that you create with the

 pxfprotocol, the underlying PXF connector must also support filter pushdown.
 For example, the PXF Hive, HBase, and JDBC connectors support pushdown, as do the PXF connectors that support reading ORC and Parquet data.

-- Refer to Hive Partition Filter Pushdown for more information about Hive support for this feature.
+- Refer to Hive Partition Pruning for more information about Hive support for this feature.